kaspermunch/PopulationGenomicsCourse/Exercises/06_historical_population_size/README.md

 Start by creating soft links to these files in your own folder.
 The example individual used below is a Hungarian individual with id ERR1025630.
 You can replace that to run the same analysis on another individual.

+Pick a couple of individuals and mark them as yours in [here](https://docs.google.com/spreadsheets/d/1Zx3nQcpQNTW3DQWmADktRGDvoxiSmEM0kwthxjSvCxQ/edit?usp=sharing).
+You will all put your results in aa shared folder:

+~/populationgenomics/shared_results/PSMC

+So you can all use them when plotting.

 ## Calling consensus sequence

 Start by asking for a computing machine by running this command: